 The Audit and Standards Committee of Stratford-on-Avon District Council has strategic responsibility for overseeing standards of conduct for councillors across the district.
 The Committee includes two co-opted town/parish councillors to represent the views of town and parish councils in the District.
 Appointment to these roles are set out in the Parish Representatives document.

 The Monitoring Officer is responsible for receiving and assessing individual complaints of councillor misconduct for SDC and all town and parish councils within the district, regardless of which code has been adopted.

-The Monitoring Officer will assess the complaint in line with the Complaints Procedure and make a decision as to whether the complaint requires a formal investigation after giving an opportunity for the councillor to comment and having taken into account the view of our two Independent Persons.
+The Monitoring Officer will assess the complaint in line with the Complaints Procedure and make a decision as to whether the complaint requires a formal investigation after giving an opportunity for the councillor to comment and having taken into account the view of at least one of our two Independent Persons.

 SDC and other principal councils are required by law to appoint at least one Independent Person, who is required to provide their views to the Monitoring Officer on complaints against councillors.
-For more information, you can download the following documents:
+For more information, you can download the following document: ·

 Mike Dutton: Mike worked in local government for over 20 years at various levels and in a variety of roles, plus an informative time with the LGO dealing with complaints.
 I am a parish councillor of long standing.

-In a case where it is established through a formal investigation that there is a breach of a code of conduct and the Monitoring Officer is unable to resolve the matter through a local resolution, a panel of councillors (a Determination Panel using Determination Procedures) drawn from the Audit and Standards Committee may be convened to conduct a formal hearing into the issues.
+In a case where it is established through a formal investigation that there is evidence of a breach of a code of conduct and the Monitoring Officer is unable to resolve the matter through a local resolution, a panel of councillor drawn from members of the Audit and Standards Committee may be convened to conduct a formal hearing into the issues under the Hearing Procedures.